 ENTRY 011:

-Along THe Road
+Along the Road to Melaka

-— Shifty rushes for the bus, enjoys a colourful journey and arrives in a distinctly different town
+shifty rushes for the bus, enjoys a colourful journey and arrives in a distinctly different town

-The 118-storey Mederka 118 on a hot day - 2nd tallest building on earth.
+118-storey Mederka 118 on a hot day - 2nd tallest building on earth.

-It’s just this country is so damn hot, and the traffic and the sidewalks and overbridges and corners and lanes and alleys and the lights that always go red as you approach them!
-The same lights that we seem to have back home.
-The same uniformed men with their pants pressed and collars ironed, sitting in their tiny white box offices, behind old computers, monitoring the cameras beneath these lights, and every other set of lights on earth, waiting for none other than Lachlan Woods-Davidson, first of his name, to approach them these lights and their cameras, and then for those uniformed men in their black hats and black boots to decide, “Yes, another red for him, of course”.
+It’s just this country is so damn hot, and the traffic and the sidewalks and overbridges and corners and lanes and alleys and the lights that always go red as you approach them.
+The same lights that we have back home—oh boy, what I would do for the home address of whoever controls these lights.
+Ubiquitous uniformed men with their pants pressed and collars ironed, sitting in their tiny white box offices all over the world, behind old computers the world over, monitoring the cameras beneath these lights, and waiting for none other than me to approach, and then to decide, “Yes, another red for him.
+Of course.”
+It’s just all these factors that one has to negotiate to get to the other side of a single roadway in this city.
+They’re what thrust us into such a rush that morning, as we swam around the basin, as the minutes evaporated off my watch along with each drop of my sweat, dampening the concrete like spots of rain.

-It’s just all these factors that one has to negotiate just to get to the other side of a single road in this city—they’re what thrust us into such a maddened rush that morning.
-As the minutes dripped from my watch onto the pavement, along with droplets of my sweat.
 Yet we made it.
-We made it with thirty seconds to spare and the knowledge gained that there cannot possibly be a local iteration of the idiomaticity, ‘Why did the chicken cross the road?’.
-In KL, one does not simply, by any effort capable of the human form, nor poultry nor otherwise, ‘Get to the other side.’
+We made it with thirty seconds to spare and the knowledge gained that there cannot possibly be a Malaysian iteration of the idiomaticity, ‘Why did the chicken cross the road?’.
+In KL, one does not simply, by any effort capable of the human form, poultry or otherwise, ‘Get to the other side.’

-Three hours by bus to get to the once-famous and crucial entrepôt, the heart of the Sultanate.
-The heat-hazed gridlock all smears of colours and movement outside the bus driver’s big, square, sweating windscreen.
-His big square head sweating beneath damp dark curls, and more damp dark curls sprouting between the neckline of his partly unbuttoned shirt.
-Sweat glistened along his arms, sliding down his left wrist beneath his silver wristwatch, down his right wrist, beneath a silver chain.
+Three hours by bus to the City of Melaka.
+First, squeezing through the clogged arteries of KL’s highway system, similar to Auckland, in that a series of arterial roads seems to converge upon the heart of the city with no real concern toward the health of the heart.
+Three hours by bus to get to the once-famous and crucial entrepôt—Melaka—the heart of the ancient Sultanate.
+First along the highway and through the heat-hazed gridlock—smears movement outside the big, square, sweating windscreen.
+The bus driver’s big square head, sweating beneath damp dark curls, and more damp dark curls sprouted between the neckline of his partly unbuttoned shirt.
+Sweat glistening along his arms sliding down his left wrist beneath his silver wristwatch, down his right wrist, beneath a silver chain.
 His striped shirt clinging to the edge of his plump figure, taut like a drumskin.
+He looked to be handling the heat worse than the rest of us.

 Another view of Merdeka 118, at sunset.

 We drove by fields and along the forest’s edge as a second packet of nuts was torn open and exhausted, and the only time our driver’s service of shelled sustenance ceased was when he switched roles with his provider.
-We then learnt why the new driver’s figure was far more sinewy than the old's, for he did not receive the same hand-to-mouth service.
-Instead, out of some kind of powerful, unseen power, perhaps a divine force imperceptible to the simple commuter travelling down the North-South Expressway from Kuala Lumpur to Melaka, he monastically craned toward the huge steering wheel, remaining there in solemn prayer for the balance of our journey.
-Eventually we coasted into a bus depot that would not have looked conspicuous in many regions of the American Midwest.
+We then learnt why the new driver’s figure was far more sinewy than his prodigee’s, for the latter did not receive the same hand-to-mouth service.

 Here we faced the second challenge of the day: hailing a taxi.

 You might think, with the advent of ridesharing and translation apps, that such a mission in 2025 be easy.
 This is how I know you’ve never tried to book a taxi from the Melakan bus depot.
-The important thing to consider here, when weighing potential threats to your seamless transport to the more tourisitc areas of the city, is the fact that the Melakan bus depot can only be exited through a single doorway.
-This might not sound like an impossible task.
-Again, this is a clear indicator of your ignorance toward matters of the Melakan Bus Terminal.
-The problem lies in a rather curious, if not ominous, design choice.
-The portal toward the outside world is an unmarked emergency exit door at the rear of a McDonald’s, buried at the back right corner of the larger depot structure.
-We had not expected to encounter such a beguiling gateway, and for a period of time long enough to greatly frustrate our prospective driver, but not long enough for him to cancel our journey altogether, we remained in a brief purgatory.
+The important thing to consider here, when weighing potential threats to your seamless transport to the more romantic areas of the city, is the fact that the Melakan bus depot can only be exited through a single doorway.

-Looking back now, with the ease of schedule and clarity of mind to contemplate such matters in retrospect.
-I am reminded of, now infamous episode of SpongeBob SquarePants.
-In the episode, ‘Shanghaied’, the eponymous yellow sponge and his pink friend attempt to escape the Flying Dutchmen’s sailing vessel—perhaps a large galleon of sorts.
-Only, every time they attempt to do so, they exit through a door that leads to a live-action department store’s perfume section and the aggressive sales tactics of its employees.
+In this episode, the eponymous yellow sponge and his pink friend attempt to escape the Flying Dutchmen’s sailing vessel—perhaps a large galleon of sorts—only, every time they attempt to do so, they exit through a door that leads to a live-action department store’s perfume section and the aggressive sales tactics of its employees.
 Do not ask me why my subconscious conjures such an allusion at first instance.
 All I know is that both experiences have within them an imbued feeling of otherworldliness.

 Looking westward out of Melaka old town, toward more urbanised areas.